Currencies tread water as a cooling oil rally calms markets

-TOKYO/LONDON - The U.S. dollar inched higher on Wednesday as easing crude oil prices steadied currency markets ahead of a series of central bank meetings.
+The U.S. dollar was little changed on Wednesday as easing crude oil prices steadied currency markets ahead of a series of central bank meetings.

-The greenback was little changed against the British pound and Japanese yen, which pulled back from levels where traders had braced for possible intervention by Tokyo ahead of a meeting in Washington between U.S. President Donald Trump and Japanese Prime Minister Sanae Takaichi.
+The greenback was steady versus the British pound and Japanese yen, which pulled back from levels where traders had braced for possible intervention by Tokyo ahead of a meeting in Washington between U.S. President Donald Trump and Japanese Prime Minister Sanae Takaichi.

-It was slightly firmer against the euro, which dipped after two sessions of gains as traders awaited the start of a two-day European Central Bank meeting.
+It was also flat against the euro, after two sessions of gains for the common currency as traders await the start of a two-day European Central Bank meeting.

 The dollar has strengthened overall since the U.S. and Israel attacked Iran almost three weeks ago, reaching a 10-month high late last week as the conflict and rising oil prices drove investors into safe-haven U.S. assets.

-With no sign of de-escalation, Brent futures prices have settled above $100 a barrel for four consecutive sessions, though prices dipped on Wednesday after Iraqi and Kurdish authorities agreed to resume oil exports via Turkey's Ceyhan port.
+With no sign of de-escalation, Brent futures prices have settled above $100 a barrel for four consecutive sessions, though prices held steady on Wednesday after Iraqi and Kurdish authorities agreed to resume oil exports via Turkey's Ceyhan port.

 Global stocks rose for a third day as steadier energy prices offered some relief.